MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/tasks/access-application-metadata-er-configuration.md

 [!include [task guide banner](../../includes/task-guide-banner.md)]

-The following steps explain how a Regulatory configuration service (RCS) user in the System Administrator or Electronic Reporting Developer role can design a new Electronic reporting (ER) model mapping by using the metadata of the Dynamics 365 for Finance and Operations application.
+The following steps explain how a Regulatory configuration service (RCS) user in the System Administrator or Electronic Reporting Developer role can design a new Electronic reporting (ER) model mapping by using the metadata of the application.
 Application metadata will be accessed by using an ER metadata configuration that contains a sample set of metadata to access foreign trade transactions.
 To complete these steps, in RCS you must first complete the steps in the topic, [Create configuration providers and mark them as active](er-configuration-provider-mark-it-active-2016-11.md) procedure.
-Then, in Finance and Operations, complete the steps in the topic, [(ER) Prepare application metadata to be used in RCS](prepare-application-metadata-rcs.md).
+Then complete the steps in the topic, [(ER) Prepare application metadata to be used in RCS](prepare-application-metadata-rcs.md).

 ## Prerequisites
 1. Go to **All workspaces** > **Electronic reporting**.